 In the Google Analytics console, you change the data retention period to 14 months or less to comply with the GDPR/DSGVO regulation1.
 You must also disable “Reset on new activity”.
 You will find these settings under Admin > Account settings > Tracking info.

-GDPR Cookie Bar +ePrivacy Page is the most popular GDPR application in the store.
+Pandectes GDPR Compliance is the most popular GDPR application in the store.
 Shopify is proposing it as the #1 GDPR alternative for the removed apps they had.
-It provides an EU GDPR/CCPA banner including preferences popup, cookie compliance and works as a complete CMP.
+It provides an EU GDPR/CCPA banner including a preferences popup, and cookie compliance and works as a complete CMP.
 Based on a flexible settings panel you are able to make it feet on your needs and brand.

-In the case of Germany you will need to select one of the strict mode banners where all cookies are disabled until user gives his consent.
+In the case of Germany, you will need to select one of the strict mode banners where all cookies are disabled until the user gives his consent.
 You also need to enable the options for limiting tracking for visitors from Europe through your store preferences menu option.
-You can find more here by Shopify.
+You can find more here at Shopify.